webduno/sol22/README.md

 remember not to share this secret key since its like the password of your wallet

+now, going back to the terminal

-then lets open a new command terminal inside the sol22  folder you downloaded and extracted previously from the github link and run this first command node secretgen.js SECRET_KEY where you will replace what you copied from the private key here so, lets delete this, and we'll have this command node secretgen.js and a bunch of letters and numbers then you can hit enter and when you can see the message "Successfully created keypair.json" this will have generated a keypair.json file in the same folder, which will be used for transactions needed to make everything happen to create the token
+you will replace what you copied from the private key here so, lets delete this, remember to leave the space in between, right click to paste and now we'll have this command node secretgen.js and a bunch of letters and numbers

+now run the second command so you can now hit enter and when you can see the message
+"Successfully created keypair.json"
+this will have generated the file in the same folder, which will be used for the next commands and transactions which will actually create the token

-remember needs some solana balance to make run the next commands, so send some SOL to this new account im going to send 5 dollars which should cover for all steps
+remember you need some solana balance to make run the next commands, so send some SOL to that public adress im going to send 5 dollars which should cover for all steps

-now, copy the second command to create the actual token spl-token token create, program id, then this code, which represents how solana makes their tokens if you google it, it should return token22 results
+now, copy the third command to create the actual token spl-token token create, program id, then this code, which represents how solana makes their tokens if you google it, it should return token22 results